felixfontein/acme-certificate/README.md

 With this config, if `/var/www/challenges/` is empty, your HTTP server will behave as if the `/.well-known/acme-challenge/` location isn't specified.

 If you have such a config, you can run `ansible-playbook sample-playbook.yml -t issue-tls-certs` or `ansible-playbook sample-playbook.yml -t issue-tls-certs-newkey` without any config change, and you will be issued new or renewed TLS/SSL certificates.

+If your setup is differently, you must adjust `roles/letsencrypt/http-*.yml` first.
+This in particular applies when you are using different users and/or access rights for your server.

+### DNS Challenges

+**THIS IS HIGHLY EXPERIMENTAL; USE AT OWN RISK!**

+This role now also offers support for DNS challenges.
+Currently, three DNS providers are supported:

+  * Amazon Route 53 (via the built-in [route53 module](http://docs.ansible.com/route53_module.html));
+  * Google Cloud DNS (via the built-in [gcdns_record module](https://docs.ansible.com/ansible/latest/gcdns_record_module.html));
+  * Hosttech DNS (via the external [hosttech_dns module](https://github.com/felixfontein/ansible-hosttech)).

+You can add support for more DNS providers by adding `roles/letsencrypt/dns-PROVIDER-create.yml` and `roles/letsencrypt/dns-PROVIDER-cleanup.yml` files.

+To use DNS challenges, you need to define more variables:

+  * `challenge` must be set to `dns-01`;
+  * `dns_provider` must be set to one of `route53`, `gcdns` and `hosttech`;
+  * for Route 53, `aws_access_key` and `aws_secret_key` must be set;
+  * for Google Cloud DNS, authentication information must be provided by adjusting `roles/letsencrypt/tasks/dns-gcdns-*.yml`; note that this has not yet been tested!
+  * for Hosttech, `hosttech_username` and `hosttech_password` must be set.

+Please note that the DNS challenge code is experimental.
+The Route 53 and Hosttech functionality has been tested, but not in a proper production environment.

+Also, the code tries to extract the DNS zone from the domain by taking the last two components separated by dots.
+This will fail for example for `.co.uk` domains or other nested zones.

 ## Using the generated files for webserver configuration